What is Lean in manufacturing? Complete guide for 2024

 After that, Taiichi Ohno the Toyota engineer progressed the successful implementation of the Toyota production system with the guidance of Dr.Shiego Shingo who was an industrial engineer and helped to strengthen the TPS system.

 TPS focuses on quantity control, quality control, and waste/cost control with continuous improvement.
-TPS was also known as ‘Just in time manufacturing in the 1980s later it developed into Lean manufacturing in 1990 when the quality engineer John Krafcik highlight the term ‘Lean’ in his article “The triumph of Lean production system” in 1988.
+TPS was also known as ‘Just in time manufacturing in the 1980s later it developed into Lean manufacturing in 1990 when the quality engineer John Krafcik highlighted the term ‘Lean’ in his article “The triumph of Lean production system” in 1988.

 In that article, John krafcik stated that “Lean manufacturing plants have a higher level of productivity and quality than non-lean plants.”
 This was further detailed by James Womack and Daniel T Jones in their book ” The Machine that Changed the World” in 1990.